 Brainstorm with wild abandon

-Now that you know what you want your business name to convey to your clients, it’s time to brainstorm possible names.
+Now that you know what you want your business name to convey to your clients, it’s time to brainstorm possible names for your health and fitness business.
 Remember that no name is off-limits in the brainstorming process as long as it fits with the brand and image you want to portray.
 Think about what words relate to health coach marketing, nutritionist marketing, or whatever descriptors pertain to the unique services you offer.

 Consider catchy industry words or phrases that describe your products or services in an identifiable way.
 Make a list of your competitors’ companies.
 Can you differentiate yourself from the names they’ve chosen to set your company apart?